ibanknatoPrad/emuDownloadCenter-wiki/Emulator-fsuae.md

 Please note: This emulator **needs BIOS image(s)** to start ROM files!

-_FS-UAE is an Amiga emulator for Windows, Linux and Mac OS X based on_
+_FS-UAE is an Amiga emulator for Windows, Linux and Mac OS X based on UAE/WinUAE, with a focus on emulating games.
+Features include emulation of Amiga 500, 1200, 4000, CD32 and CDTV, perfectly smooth scrolling on 50Hz displays, support for floppy images in ADF and IPF formats, CD-ROM images in ISO or BIN/CUE format, mounting folders on your computer as Amiga hard drives, support for Picasso 96 drivers for high-color and high-resolution Workbench displays, and more...._

 :link: [**Emulator website**](http://fs-uae.net/)
 ***